rdvhoorn/MLopsShowcase/README.md

 The goal of this project is not to make a very interesting data science pipeline, but to approximate a real-life dev&prod pipeline with proper CI/CD, with kubeflow running locally.
 The project is still in progress.
 So there is still gaps etc.

 Currently on the to-do list:
+- add automated deployment.
+- add volume for model to simulate blob / registry.
 - setup proper dev environment.
-- add automated deployment.
 - integrate mlflow back into the automated pipeline.
 - auto deploy new model if it outperforms.
 - automate backend and frontend deployment to HF spaces and render.